What Watt is What?

 Eureka!
 Or Not?

-Only since the new millennium has electric lighting had its “light bulb moment.”
-In 2012, a phased ban on the sale of incandescent light bulbs was completed in the UK, following EU directive to reduce energy use of lighting.
+Only since the new millennium has electric lighting had its “bulb moment.”
+In 2012, a phased ban on the sale of incandescent bulbs was completed in the UK, following EU directive to reduce energy use of solar energy.
 The UK government said the ban would bring an “average annual net benefit” of £108m to the country between 2010 and 2020 in energy savings.

 Here’s an overview of equivalence between the three main lamp types available today, compared with the now obsolete tungsten incandescent lamps: